Three-Strikes/AmethystTECAAProject/content/tecaa/setup.md

 #### Callouts

-**Individual decision:** Foldable Callouts were used to give the reader additional warnings or recommendations whenever necessary, as their colorful styles are a very effective way to pull the user's attention.
-All three callouts start out closed:
+**Individual decision:** Foldable Callouts were used to give the reader additional informations whenever necessary, as their colorful styles are a very effective way to pull the user's attention.

-* The warning callout starts closed so that all emphasis is given to the warning title.
-Afterwards, if the user wants to understand the warning, they can open the callout.
-* The two additional content callouts start closed due to their optional nature.
-Being closed, they do not clutter the page's content, and the user can still open them and read the contents if interested.

 {{< /tab >}}
 {{< tab "Columns" >}}

 #### Columns
-**Individual decision:** The Columns feature, provided by the Amethyst theme, was used in this page to display to the reader two images side by side.
+**Individual decision:** The Columns feature, provided by the Amethyst theme, was used in this page to succinctly present essential information.
+The primary objective behind this choice is to condense the length of the section, as it mainly covers introductory topics that are auxillary to the purpose of the page.
+By structuring the content in columns, we aim to streamline the reading experience for users, allowing them to quickly grasp the key points without being overwhelmed by excessive detail.

-* **Reason:** The paths descriptions in the **Folder Structure** instructions section may be difficult to understand at first for a less experinced user.
-To mitigate this, the objective was to present the reader with two images that together show the structure of an Amethyst Hugo project.
-As such, the Columns feature that allows the user to visualize both images side by side and compare both was considered to be an ideal solution.
 {{< /tab >}}
 {{< tab "Tabs" >}}

 #### Tabs

-**Individual decision:** The Tabs feature was used to show two sets of alternative steps that the user can follow to preview their changes, depending on their decision to integrate Amethyst with Obsidian Vaults or not.

-* **Reason:** This is a typical use case for tabs, since it conveys to the user that they just have to choose one of the options, not follow both.
+**Individual decision:** The Tabs feature was implemented to present two distinct sets of alternative steps for users, offering options for both the installation of Hugo and the download of the Amethyst project.
+This use of tabs effectively communicates to users that they need only select one of the provided options, rather than following both simultaneously.
 {{< /tab >}}

 {{< tab "Expand" >}}